MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_09_Lab9_Ex1_Implement Sensitivity labels.md

 In this exercise you will create a Sensitivity Label and add it to the default policy so that it’s valid for all users of the Adatum tenant.

-1. On LON-CL1, you should still be logged into LON-CL1 as the local **Admin** account, and in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson**.
+1. On LON-CL1, in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson**.

 2. In your Edge browser, you should still have a tab open for the **Microsoft 365 admin center**.
-If not, open an new tab and enter the following URL: **https://admin.microsoft.com**.
+If not, open a new tab and enter the following URL: **https://admin.microsoft.com**.

 3. On the **Microsoft 365 admin center**, if necessary, select **...
 Show all**.
 Select **Compliance** under the **Admin centers** group.